mr-chibi/models/README.md

 ###  Template Sharing 🎁
 > What is template sharing?
 How can I access?
-* **Model Admins**, Can access creating model templates put them on display for users.
-For them to buy for design use.
+* **Model Admins**, Can access creating model templates and share with other admins to share their designs.

 ###  Have any FAQs? ❓
 > Please visit our wiki, on the side panel there are a bunch of links with some additonal information!